MicrosoftDocs/entra-docs/docs/identity/authentication/concept-certificate-based-authentication-technical-deep-dive.md

 `X509:<I>DC=com,DC=contoso,CN=CONTOSO-DC-CA<SR>b24134139f069b49997212a86ba0ef48`\
 `X509:<I>DC=com,DC=contoso,CN=CONTOSO-DC-CA<SR>c11154138u089b48767212a86cd0ef76`

 In this example the first value represents X509Certificate1 and the second value represents X509Certificate2.
-These values must then be synchronized to the certificateUserIds field in Azure AD.
+These values must then be synchronized to the certificateUserIds field in Microsoft Entra ID.

+<a name='support-for-one-certificate-with-multiple-entra-user-accounts-1m'></a>

-### Support for one certificate with multiple Entra user accounts (1:M)
+### Support for one certificate with multiple Microsoft Entra user accounts (1:M)
 There are scenarios where an organization needs the user to use the same certificate to authenticate into multiple identities.
 Most commonly this is for administrative accounts.
 It can also be for developer accounts or temporary duty accounts.
 In traditional AD the altSecurityIdentities field is used to populate the certificate values and a Hint is used during login to direct AD to the desired account to check for the login.
 With Microsoft Entra CBA this is different and there is no Hint.
 Instead, Home Realm Discovery identifies the desired account to check the certificate values.
 The other key difference is that Microsoft Entra CBA enforces uniqueness in the certificateUserIds field.
 This means that two accounts cannot both populate the same certificate values.

 >[!Important]
-> It is not a very secure configuration to use same credential to authenticate into different Entra ID accounts and it is recommended not to allow one certificate for multiple Entra user accounts.
+> It is not a very secure configuration to use same credential to authenticate into different Microsoft Entra accounts and it is recommended not to allow one certificate for multiple Microsoft Entra user accounts.

 **Cloud only accounts**
 For cloud-only accounts you need to create multiple username bindings and need to map unique values to each user account that will be utilizing the certificate.
 Each account will be authenticated into using a different username binding.
 This applies within the boundary of a single directory/tenant (that is, Tenant admin can map the certificate for use in another directory/tenant as well, as long as the values remain unique per account too).